k21971/EvilHack/doc/evilhack-changelog.md

   a potion of fruit juice
 - Fix: escaping out of #wildshape menu (not selecting anything) would still trigger the wildshape use timer
+- Tweak the number of charges the Blacksmith hammer starts with and can be charged up to